 It’s true that Florida has one of the hottest real estate markets in the country, and for good reason.
 The state is bordered by the Gulf of Mexico, the Atlantic Ocean, Alabama, and Georgia.

 Florida is an international tourist destination with year-round sunshine (earning the state its nickname “The Sunshine State”) with world-class theme parks.
 The economy is dynamic and diverse, with dozens of global business headquarters and a government that is both pro-business and pro-development.

-Read on to learn why the demand for buying and renting real estate in Florida will keep growing in 2021 and beyond.
+Read on to learn why the demand for buying and renting real estate in Florida could keep growing in 2022 and beyond.

 Key Population Stats: